ÌÇÐÄVlog

 Classroom Visitation Program

-If you would like a tutor from the University Writing Center to visit your class(es) and give a short presentation about the Center and its resources, please contact us, providing:
+We would love to visit your class(es) to give a short presentation about the Writing Center and its resources.

 Someone from the Writing Center will contact you to arrange a specific day and time for the visit.
-We can make these presentations virtually, and some presentations can be made in classroom spaces with appropriate social distancing.
+We can make virtual or in-person presentations.
 During the presentation, the Writing Center tutor will provide information about the Center’s hours and location and encourage students to bring in drafts of their papers for individual conferencing and assistance.
 The presentation should take no more than 5-10 minutes.
-(Upon request, we can send pamphlets about the Center via campus mail to distribute to your students, or we can forward a pdf file to share electronically if that would be more convenient.)

 The Writing Center is available to all Georgia Southern students and the presentation is appropriate for all classes at all levels in all colleges.